bcorporaal/Toko/README.md

 # Toko: expanding p5.js with handy features

 Toko is a framework to enhance p5.js for creative coding with Tweakpane, chroma.js, random number generation, color palettes, grids, and more.
 Very much a work in progress.

-For generative art created with Toko see [Late Night Noodles on Instagram](https://www.instagram.com/_late_night_noodles_/).
+For examples of generative art created with Toko see [Late Night Noodles on Instagram](https://www.instagram.com/_late_night_noodles_/).

 > [!NOTE]
 > This framework continues to evolve.
 Be prepared for breaking changes in every update.